Yasmani Grandal Preview, Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective nine K/9, the ninth-best in MLB.
+- The pitching staff for the Mariners has a collective 9.1 K/9, the seventh-best in MLB.

-- The Mariners have the second-ranked team ERA across all league pitching staffs (3.73).
+- The Mariners have the second-ranked team ERA among all league pitching staffs (3.71).

-- Mariners pitchers combine to surrender 134 home runs (1.1 per game), the sixth-fewest in the league.
+- Mariners pitchers combine to allow 134 home runs (1.1 per game), the sixth-fewest in baseball.

-- The Mariners will send Castillo (9-7) to the mound for his 26th start of the season as he looks for his 10th win.
-He is 9-7 with a 3.29 ERA and 166 strikeouts through 150 1/3 innings pitched.
+- His most recent appearance was on Friday, Aug.
+4 against the Los Angeles Angels, when the righty tossed six innings, surrendering two earned runs while giving up four hits.

-- The right-hander last pitched on Thursday against the Kansas City Royals, when he went seven innings, allowing four earned runs while giving up nine hits.
+- In 11 games this season, the 23-year-old has amassed a 4.75 ERA and 9.8 strikeouts per nine innings, while allowing a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.